 - Plagiarism is taking and presenting as one's own the writings or ideas of others without citing the source.
 You should understand the concept of plagiarism and keep it in mind when taking exams and preparing written materials.
-If you do not know how to "cite a source" correctly, you must ask for help. - Cheating is defined as fraud, deceit, or dishonesty in an academic assignment, using or attempting to use materials, or assisting others in using materials that are prohibited or inappropriate in the context of the academic assignment in question. - Artificial Intelligence (AI) Prohibited: IVC values critical thinking and communication skills and considers academic integrity essential to learning.
-Using Artificial Intelligence (AI) tools as a replacement for your own thinking, writing, or quantitative reasoning goes against our mission and academic honesty policy and will be considered academic dishonesty or plagiarism unless you have been instructed to do so by your instructor.
-In case of any uncertainty regarding the ethical use of AI tools, students are encouraged to contact their instructors for clarification.
+If you do not know how to "cite a source" correctly, you must ask for help. - Cheating is defined as fraud, deceit, or dishonesty in an academic assignment, using or attempting to use materials, or assisting others in using materials that are prohibited or inappropriate in the context of the academic assignment in question.

 Anyone cheating or plagiarizing will receive a zero (0) on the exam or assignment.
 The instructor may report the incident to the Campus Disciplinary Officer, who may place related documentation in a file.
 Repeated acts of cheating may result in an F in the course and/or disciplinary action.
 Please refer to the General Catalog for more information on academic dishonesty or other misconduct.
-Acts of cheating include, but are not limited to, the following: (a) plagiarism; (b) copying or attempting to copy from others during an examination or on an assignment; (c) communicating test information with another person during an examination; (d) allowing others to do an assignment or portion of an assignment; (e) using a commercial term paper service.
+Acts of cheating include but are not limited to, the following: (a) plagiarism; (b) copying or attempting to copy from others during an examination or on an assignment; (c) communicating test information with another person during an examination; (d) allowing others to do an assignment or portion of an assignment; (e) using a commercial term paper service.